johnhayn-es/johnhayn-es/portfolio--wgp-switch-to-figma.md

 ---
 title: Switching to Figma
-description: How switching to Figma
+description: How and why we upgraded from Sketch to Figma
 date: 2021-01-01
-image: ''
+image: '../assets/images/design-skills-audit.png'
-categories: [portfolio, leadership]
+categories: [portfolio, team]
 project: We Got POP
 layout: item
 nav-menu: false